 Option 2.
 Air testing

-Conduct baseline IAQ testing, after construction ends and prior to occupancy, using testing protocols consistent with the EPA Compendium of Methods for the Determination of Air Pollutants in Indoor Air or as the ISO method listed in the table below.
+Conduct baseline IAQ testing, after construction ends and within 14 days following occupancy, using testing protocols consistent with the EPA Compendium of Methods for the Determination of Air Pollutants in Indoor Air or as the ISO method listed in the table below.
 Testing must be done in accordance with one standard; project teams may not mix requirements from the EPA Compendium of Methods with ISO.

 Demonstrate that the contaminant maximum concentrations listed below are not exceeded: